Complex

 The collection source object method is a single collection in the scene that stores all the source objects.
 It gets auto set when selecting the target object, but can be changed at any time.

-The source list is very similar to the target list, with the same methods for adding and removing objects.
+The source list is very similar to the , with the same methods for adding and removing objects.
 It also includes a button to load the selected objects from the viewport as source objects.